VUTP-University/project-template/README.md

  - Backend: `http://localhost:5000`

+> ⚠️ **Warning**
+> This repository is intended as a _template project only_.
+Do not use it in production without proper customization, security reviews, and testing.

-# 🧰 Tools & Technologies
+## 🧰 Tools & Technologies

 - React + Vite
 - Python Flask + SQLAlchemy
 - PostgreSQL
 - Docker + Docker Compose

-# 🧑‍🎓 Perfect for Students
+## 🧑‍🎓 Perfect for Students

 Whether you're building your first CRUD app or experimenting with APIs and databases, this template is designed to remove setup headaches so you can focus on learning and building.
 It offers: